learn-co-curriculum/ruby-oo-practice-relationships-silicon-valley-exercise/README.md

 #### Build out the following methods on the `FundingRound` class

-- `FundingRound.all`
-  - returns all of the funding rounds
 - `FundingRound#startup`
   - returns the startup object for that given funding round
   - Once a funding round is created, I should not be able to change the startup